MusicOfMusiX/disasterfinder/README.md

     4: Oceania

 ## Notes
-`read_csv_raw` reads all 4500+ lines from DATASET1, even when not all rows are used.
-Despite the slight sacrifice in performance, this makes the processing of data into numpy arrays easier later on.
+`read_csv_raw` reads everything from a given dataset, even when not all rows are used.
+Despite the slight sacrifice in performance, this makes the processing of data easier later on.

 ## Usage
 TBD